Interest-free car loans: the truth about 0% interest car finance

 As mentioned above, dealers are typically not willing to move as much on price with a 0% car loan as they normally might with another type of car loan.
 If you are not able to negotiate a favourable price for the vehicle, it may therefore be more suitable for you to consider a different type of car loan.
 You may well find that, with a standard car loan, you will pay less over the lifetime of the loan, even with interest factored in, than you would with an interest-free car loan.

-Likewise, dealers who offer interest-free finance may also offer a guaranteed price for a future vehicle trade-in, in order to make this kind of arrangement more appealing to buyers.
+Likewise, dealers who offer 0% finance may also offer a guaranteed price for a future vehicle trade-in, in order to make this kind of arrangement more appealing to buyers.
 However, it’s also important to think about what you might be able to get for a trade-in elsewhere, to work out whether the deal a lender is offering you represents good value.

 When choosing a car loan, it’s helpful to consider all your options, to find the kind of loan that might be most suitable for your needs and circumstances, whether it is a 0% loan or not.
 Canstar can help you compare car loans, and if you are curious about your options, you may find it useful to engage the services of a professional financial adviser or car loan broker.

-Cover image source: Orion Productions/Shutterstock.com
+Cover image source: Anatoliy Cherkas/Shutterstock.com

-This content was reviewed by Finance Editor Jessica Pridmore as part of our fact-checking process.
+This article was reviewed by our Finance Editor Jessica Pridmore before it was updated, as part of our fact-checking process.